 Past awardees include practitioners and researchers from CDC, Ford, U.S. Coast Guard, Intel, IBM T. J. Watson Research, Schneider National, Boston University, University of Florida, and others.

-Sponsored by INFORMS Analytics Society
+Sponsored by Caterpillar and the INFORMS Analytics Society

 The purpose this award is to recognize the creative and unique application of a combination of analytical techniques in a new area.
 The prize promotes the awareness and value of the creative combination of analytics techniques in unusual applications to provide insights and business value.
 All finalists will be presenting their projects at the 2017 INFORMS Analytics Conference in Las Vegas, NV in April.
 The Analytics Section leadership would like to cordially thank all the members of the judging committee for their hard work in selecting these finalists.

 For more details about the competition, go to http://connect.informs.org/oratc/home.

 The INFORMS OR & Analytics Student Team Competition recognizes outstanding solutions to real-world problems developed by undergraduate and master’s student teams.
 It provides a realistic workplace experience for students, challenging them to apply their analytics skills to a real business problem and offering access to company data and staff.

 For this inaugural year, the business problem was supplied by Syngenta, one of the world’s leading biotech companies.
 Syngenta is serving as Host Sponsor, generously supporting the competition with funding as well as the problem statement, company data, and insight into the company and problem provided by Syngenta scientists and staff.
 Twelve technology companies are offering complimentary access to their software and are named as software sponsors.